Chapter 6 : Confusing Clues

 “We're not all evil, you know,” he said, prodding the Nogtail with a bit of apple.
 “I mean, the whole Voldemort thing gave us a bad rap for a while, but I think we're doing better.”

 I let out a loud laugh, causing a few of the nearby tables to turn and look.
 Fred had his mouth hanging open in confusion, lost at how I could actually be laughing paired with Theodore Whitley.
-He was currently sitting on the edge of the table away from a rather large Slytherin girl who I did not know.
+He was currently sitting on the edge of the table away from a Slytherin girl who I did not know.

-“She's not going to eat that,” I said as I turned back to Teddy and our Nogtail, grabbing another piece of meat and offering it.
+“She's not going to eat that,” I said as I turned back to Teddy and our Nogtail, grabbing another piece of raw meat and offering it.
 The Nogtail took it from my hand gratefully, rushing off to the edge of the table to keep the food to herself.

 “How do you know it's a she?”
 Ted asked, throwing the apple behind his back.